jay214421343/svenBot/README.md

 "Click to reveal".
 Copy that token into the `config.py` file.

 ## Run
-Run bot.py using Python 3.6, Python alias may vary.
+Run bot.py using Python 3.6, Python alias may vary:
 ```
 $ python bot.py
 ```